-Qur'ān: and those who are with difficulty able to do so on them is a redemption, by feeding a poor man: 'spending one's active strength in a work' الاطاقة (itāqah, is the meaning explained by some scholars.
-It necessarily means that the work be done with difficulty by would and overstraining oneself.
-Fidyah (الفدية)
+Qur'ān: and those who are with difficulty able to do so on them is a redemption, by feeding a poor man: 'spending one's active strength in a work' (itāqah,)

-means a substitute.
-Here it is a material substitute, i.e., food for a poor man.
-The word implies a food which satiates a hungry poor man; and it should be the normal food of the man.
+is the meaning explained by some scholars.
+It necessarily means that the work would be done with difficulty and by overstraining oneself.
+Fidyah means a substitute.
+Here it is a material substitute, i.e., food for a poor man.The word implies a food which satiates a hungry poor man; and it should bethenormalfoodofthenormal which is obviously for obligation and not merely for option or choice.

 The rule of the substitute also is obligatory, like the rule of repaying a fast afterward for the sick or the traveller.
-It is shown by the words, 'on those' ('ala'l-ladhīna, which is obviously for obligation and not merely for option or choice.
+It is shown by the words, 'on those' ('ala'l-ladhīna,